lars-t-hansen/swat/MANUAL.md

 Swat is a mostly Scheme-syntaxed statically typed language that targets WebAssembly.
 It has primitive numbers, strings, vectors, and single-inheritance classes with nominal type equivalence.
+It has a simple traits system for describing host objects, and other simple facilities for interacting with a host system.

 Swat is a work in progress, and there are some hacks here.
 "Vigor is better than rigor, unless you're already dead."